Dubai Astronomy Group

 The Arab Ptolemy · 858 – 929 CE

 Muhammad ibn Jābir al-Battani spent decades at his observatory in Raqqa making painstaking naked-eye measurements.
-He refined the solar year to a precision that wouldn't be bettered for centuries, calculated the inclination of Earth's axis, and corrected dozens of errors in Ptolemy's work.
+He refined the solar year to a precision that was remarkably accurate for its time, calculated the inclination of Earth's axis, and corrected dozens of errors in Ptolemy's work.
 Copernicus, Tycho Brahe, and Kepler all cited him directly.
 The Moon crater Albategnius is named in his honour.

 Ibn al-Haytham